nosas/blog/toonvision/classification/article.md

 Looking at the grid above, we see a single image that has been augmented with the data augmentation techniques.
 The top four images result from a slight data augmentation, whereas the bottom four images are from an aggressive data augmentation.
-The more aggressive augmentation are not representative of the dataset or real-world samples.
+The more aggressive augmentation is not representative of the dataset or real-world samples.

 #### Dropout

 Dropout is one of the most effective and commonly used regularization techniques for neural networks.
-When applied to a layer, dropout randomly *drops out* (sets to zero) a number of output features of the layer.
+When applied to a layer, dropout randomly *drops out* (sets to zero) several output features of the layer.
 The number of dropped features is determined by the *dropout rate* - the percentage of features that are dropped.

 For example, given a layer with 6 features, if the dropout rate is 0.5, then 3 features will be dropped.
 Let's say a given layer normal returns a vector `[0.1, 0.2, 0.3, 0.4, 0.5, 0.6]`.
 After applying dropout with a rate of 0.5, the output vector will be `[0.1, 0.2, 0.0, 0.0, 0.5, 0.0]`.

-François Chollet, author of the Keras library, recommends using a dropout rate of in the range [0.2, 0.5].
+François Chollet, the author of the Keras library, recommends using a dropout rate in the range [0.2, 0.5].
 However, because our dataset is so small and skewed, I found the best dropout rate to be in the range [0.7, 0.9].
-For the remainder of training, we'll use the dropout rate of 0.9.
+For the remainder of the training, we'll use the dropout rate of 0.9.

 ```python
 model_kwargs = [